afterit/flaskstarter/README.md

 ## What the project does not do for you

-It doesn't force you to use pip, poetry or any other tool but flask, toml and dynaconf on the Flask project created.
+It doesn't force you to use poetry or any other tool but flask, toml and dynaconf on the Flask project created.

 ## Future

-Add more power to manage.py; maybe database configuration and migrations. (it is running but not fully tested)
+- Add automated tests for development enviroment on flaskstarter
+- Work on a better architecture for the generated project